gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 # Chapter 8 Pointers

-Pointers store address of variables or a memory location.
+Variable contains certain value,while Pointers store address of variables or a memory location.
 (Pointes not only store value but also the address of the value.)

 ```cpp
 // General syntax